 Once the network verifies the identity, the user logs in.
 Authorization then determines the level of access based on network policies.

-While useful for preventing unauthorized access, authentication and authorization do not check network traffic for harmful content.
+While helpful in preventing unauthorized access, authentication, and authorization do not check network traffic for harmful content.
 A firewall prevents malicious traffic from entering the network.
 Anti-virus software and intrusion prevention systems (IPS) recognize malicious activity within the network.
 Some companies also use machine learning and behavioral analytics to analyze traffic and detect active dangers.

 Check out Data Security Cloud if you are looking for an out-of-the-box cloud solution that adheres to strict security regulations.